Privacy and Data Use Policy

 - opt-in surveys, including of third parties and individuals who work in or are interested in early childhood education; and

-- through our websites (www.thefrontproject.org.au and www.futuretracks.org.au), in particular via application forms, subscriptions and ‘Contact Us’ pages.
+- through our website (www.thefrontproject.org.au), in particular via application forms, subscriptions and ‘Contact Us’ pages.

-For the purpose of the Future Tracks program, we may also collect personal information from:
+For the purpose of the Upskill program, we may also collect personal information from:

 - education providers such as schools and universities; and

 - early learning centres in their roles as employers.